 The requirements over the years have only been getting stricter, which is positive.
 This will ultimately improve the quality of Checkatrades website and yours!

 Due to the strictness and standards created by Checkatrade, a membership starting from £49.99 + VAT is what is required.
 This fee makes it possible for customers to find reputable traders and allows your business to grow at the same time.

 Honesty, if you work in the trade industry, being listed on Checkatrade is almost a necessity if you want to receive more work and positive reviews.

-With thousands of businesses trying to sell their products and service around the world, sometimes it’s easy to get lost in the crowd – meaning customers can’t find you!
+With thousands of businesses trying to sell their products and services around the world, sometimes it’s easy to get lost in the crowd – meaning customers can’t find you!

-Yes, business directories improve the quality of your website and allow you to appear higher in the search results, but validation is the key take away.
+Yes, business listings improve the quality of your website and allow you to appear higher in the search results, but validation is the key take away.

 Customers are looking for businesses that they can trust and reviews that can support their decision.
 We live in a digital world full of self-validation on platforms like social media, so it’s time you validate your business online.